shanzaygauhar/Docker-Verify/README.md

  - It uses curl to receive a response from the container
  - It verifies that the response is the same as you have written in the previous assignment.
  - If there is an error during these steps, the script gives a helpful message so that the user can act upon it and proceed to the next steps.

+ ## Execution
+ Make sure you have a repository on Dockerhub before executing this code.

+ Clone/Download the project repository.
+To execute this code, enter the following command in terminal in project directory.

+ `bash verify.sh`